 Identity of the Pomakochoria

-Imagine encountering a village of around 3,000 people that hold Greek citizenship, speak 3 languages (Turkish, Pomak, and Greek), practice Islam, and feel somewhat alienated from the rest of the Greek Orthodox majority of Greece.
+Imagine encountering a village of around 3,000 people that hold Greek citizenship, speak three languages (Turkish, Pomak, and Greek), practice Islam, and feel somewhat alienated from the rest of the Greek Orthodox majority of Greece.

-Prior to our arrival to Echinos, I was expecting to encounter a community that had a clear identity or an affinity to a certain culture, language, or people group.
+Prior to our arrival to Echinos, I was expecting to encounter a community that had a clear identity or an affinity to a certain culture, language, or folk group.
 I was quite wrong.
 Although their daily lives demand Pomak and Greek to be spoken outside of the home, the overwhelming majority of the population of Echinos speaks Turkish at home.

 We were able to meet locals through the local kaffenion (Ottoman-style coffeehouse), where many of the older generation men spend their days sipping coffee, smoking cigarettes, and solving the world’s problems.
-What we concluded is that many of the locals in Echinos and in surrounding villages of the Pomakochoria claim Turkish roots, but are also somewhat pressured to claim a Turkish identity due to political reasons.
+What we concluded is that many of the locals in Echinos and in surrounding villages of the Pomakochoria claim Turkish roots but are also somewhat pressured to claim a Turkish identity due to political reasons.

-Support from the Greek Goverment
+Support from the Greek Government